khulnasoft/BugVault/docs/user/TUTORIAL.md

 This should return all the details for the flaw with the uuid we requested.

-You can also get a flaw's details by using its CVE number instead of its uuid, this method might prove more robust across different OSIDB instances
+You can also get a flaw's details by using its CVE number instead of its uuid, this method might prove more robust across different BUGVAULT instances

 With cURL